 How long do I have to use the grant?

 The grant money must be used within 12 months of the award date.
-Failure to use the grant in that time frame results in automatic forfeiture of the grant money.
+Failure to use the grant in that period results in automatic forfeiture of the grant money.
 No exceptions.

 What can the grant money be used for?